 Schools release COVID numbers in Richmond, Columbia counties

 AUGUSTA, Ga.
-(WRDW/WAGT) - The school districts for Richmond and Columbia counties on Friday released their COVID-19 statistics for the past week, and Columbia County kept its numbers low despite lifting its mask mandate.
+(WRDW/WAGT) - The school districts for Richmond and Columbia counties on Friday released their COVID-19 statistics for the past week.

 Richmond County School System